biomancy/reat/README.md

         --annotation <annotation>
             Genome annotation in the GFF3 format.
 Genomic features (exons and genes) are used to inference loci/ROI strand based on the most likely direction of transcription (see the GitHub documentation for details).
-It is highly recommended to provide genome annotation for unstranded libraries, otherwise stranding will be highly inaccurate.
+It is recommended to provide genome annotation for unstranded libraries, otherwise stranding will be highly inaccurate.

         --str-min-mismatches <str-min-mismatches>